SpotiScryers/SpotiScry/README.md

 | release_date           | The date the album was first released, if only year was given as precision it defaults to YYYY-01-01                                                                                                                                                                                                 |
 | popularity             | Target variable, value between 0 - 100 that measures how many views the track has gotten in relation to how current those views are.                                                                                                                                                                 |
 | explicit               | Boolean variable for whether or not the track has explicit lyrics.                                                                                                                                                                                                                                   |
+### Engineered Features
+Using domain knowledge and exploration insights, we also engineered features using the original data.
+These created features are below.
+** insert data dictionary here **

 ## Initial Thoughts & Hypotheses
 ### Thoughts